paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Rationale behind using inverted table

-Let's load bond data in a boxed form and as inverted table and compare memory footprint
+Let's load bond data in a boxed form and as an inverted table and compare memory footprint
 ```j
    ]bonds=: toTableFromCSV './datasets/bonds.csv'
 ┌──────────┬───────┬─────┬───────┐